textninja/dtc0003/bonuschallenge/README.md

 ## Description and disclaimer

-This is pretty much a normal express static server, except that whenever it encounters Markdown files it tries to convert them to plain HTML.
+This is pretty much a normal expressjs static server, except that whenever it encounters Markdown files it tries to convert them to plain HTML.

 **It is intended for local development of markdown files you wrote or trust, and